gulsicka/uiGuidelinesCode/mui-guidelines/README.md

 ### `yarn`

-Installes all the packages used within the application
+Installs all the packages used within the application

 ### `yarn start` or `npm start`